Swiss panel recommends exchange of bank data with EU

 ZURICH Switzerland should be ready to share data on foreign depositors with the European Union even before a global standard is established, a government panel said on Friday, a move which would lift the last vestige of its tradition of banking secrecy.

-The world's biggest offshore financial center, with $2 trillion in assets, is under massive pressure from the EU and elsewhere, as cash-strapped states seek to stop tax evasion and close loopholes.
+The world's biggest offshore financial centre, with $2 trillion (1.27 trillion pounds) in assets, is under massive pressure from the EU and elsewhere, as cash-strapped states seek to stop tax evasion and close loopholes.

 "The fundamental ideas of the strategy would be that Switzerland takes an active step in the international tax debate," the commission, led by former top Swiss government economist Aymo Brunetti, said in the report.